gabsbarreto/portfolio1/NHANES project/NHANES-Git.md

 the results of an OGTT2h test.
 However, other factors could affect this test, that reflects an individual’s insulin sensitivity.

-Factors could be: - Physical activity level - Sex - Race/Ethnicity -
+Factors could be: - Physical activity level. - Sex. - Race/Ethnicity. -
-Age - BMI - The waist / height ratio (reflects an augmented central obesity) - Dietary habits - Medication usage
+Age. - BMI. - The waist / height ratio (reflects an augmented central obesity). - Dietary habits. - Medication usage.

 I’ll perform a backwards stepwise method, which consists of including all potential confounding variables in the model, removing the least